-You can find the best photo viewers for Windows 10 from the below list.
+You can find the best photo viewer apps for Windows 10 from the below list.
 While selecting the images, we have put special emphasis on performance and support for various image formats.
-You can click on the link below to easily move to the relevant app.
+You can use the table of contents below to easily move to the relevant app.

 What is a Photo (Image) Viewer on Windows 10?